 When Did Commercial Flights Begin?

-Commercial flights began on January 1, 1914, when the St. Petersburg-Tampa Airboat Line carried you into a new era of early aviation.
+Commercial flights began on January 1, 1914, when the St. Petersburg-Tampa Airboat Line ushered in a new era of aviation.
 Tony Jannus piloted the aircraft across Tampa Bay in 23 minutes, proving that scheduled passenger service could work.

-The inaugural ticket sold at auction for $400, nearly $10,000 today, showing how experimental and prized this breakthrough was.
-In those first four months, the airline transported more than 1,200 passengers, and you can trace modern commercial aviation to that short-lived but decisive operation.
+The inaugural ticket sold at auction for $400, nearly $10,000 in today’s money, showing how experimental and prized this breakthrough was.
+In those first four months, the airline transported more than 1,200 passengers.
+You can trace modern commercial aviation to that short-lived but decisive operation.

 After World War I, the industry expanded as carriers such as Western Air Express and Pan American Airways emerged.
 Stronger flight regulations and growing public confidence helped normalize air travel.